Ānāpānasati Not About Breath – Icchānaṅgala Sutta

 So satova assasati satova passasati.
 Dīghaṁ vā assasanto ‘dīghaṁ assasāmī’ti pajānāti, dīghaṁ vā passasanto ‘dīghaṁ passasāmī’ti pajānāti; rassaṁ vā assasanto ‘rassaṁ assasāmī’ti pajānāti, rassaṁ vā passasanto ‘rassaṁ passasāmī’ti pajānāti; sabbakāyapaṭisaṁvedī assasissāmī’ti sikkhati … pe …paṭinissaggānupassī assasissāmī’ti sikkhati, ‘paṭinissaggānupassī passasissāmī’ti sikkhati.”

 4. I highlighted the words that are different in the two cases.
-Those in red denote Buddha’s Ānāpānasati described in the Icchānaṅgala Sutta (SN 54.11).
-They are replaced by the ones in blue in the procedure followed by a bhikkhu in the Ānāpānasati Sutta (MN 118.)
+Those in red denote Buddha’s Ānāpānasati as described in the Icchānaṅgala Sutta (SN 54.11).
+They are replaced by the ones in blue in the procedure followed by a trainee bhikkhu in the Ānāpānasati Sutta (MN 118).

-5. Other than the first-person usage for the Buddha (e.g., sato assasāmi) and the third-person for a bhikkhu (e.g., satova passasati), the main difference is in pajānāmi replacing sikkhati in kāyānupassanā through dhammānupassanā in the Ānāpānasati Sutta (MN 118.)
+5. Therefore, other than the first-person usage for the Buddha (e.g., sato assasāmi) and the third-person for a bhikkhu (e.g., satova passasati), the main difference is in pajānāmi replacing sikkhati in kāyānupassanā through dhammānupassanā in the Ānāpānasati Sutta (MN 118).

 • There, pajānāmi means “I know,” and “sikkhatimeans “(a bhikkhu) will train thus.”
 In the Icchānaṅgala Sutta (SN 54.11), the Buddha recalls/reenacts the process for a “pleasant abiding,” as stated in #8 below, whereas a sekha bhikkhu would train that way, as indicated in #7.

-• Of course, the switching applies to all corresponding verses for vedanānupassanā and cittānupassanā, as pointed out in #4.
+• Of course, the switching applies to all corresponding verses in vedanānupassanā and cittānupassanā, as noted in #4.

 • That distinction will become more apparent in #7 and #8 below.